NathanHarrington/NathanHarrington.github.io/content/posts/amazon_free_tier.md

 From the Linux client machine:

 <pre>
-# Create the ssh folder on the windows system
+# Create the ssh folder on the windows system.
+Make sure to use the same
+# Administrator password that you pulled down from the EC2 interface to
+# connect over remote desktop
 ssh Administrator@long_hostname.aws.com "mkdir ~/.ssh"

 # Append the linux public key file to the remote list of authorized
-# keys
+# keys.
+Not the .pem file, just your local system public key
 cat ~/.ssh/id_rsa.pub | ssh Administrator@ec2_hostname \
     "cat >> ~/.ssh/authorized_keys"